-INITIATIVE Expanding opportunities for residents and Council to engage by expanding the district office program with the addition of a new office in District 5.
+INITIATIVE Expanding opportunities for residents and Council to engage by expanding the district office program.
 (Mayor and City Council)

 STATUS The City Council opened four district offices in FY 2017-18.
-Planning for the District 4 office has begun (location and opening date to be determined).
+The planned District 5 community office has been canceled; however, the District 4 community office will open February 8 at the Beckley-Saner Recreation Center.
+The District 10 office will be located at 7901 Goforth Rd (opening date to be determined).

-39 Census 2020
+Census 2020